cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ```
 As stated above, when a unique key is used to persist values, the resulting index is know as a primary index.
 The Web platform provides `crypto.getRandomUUID()` to obtain a unique id.

-Key parts are an ordered sequence so that `[1, "user"]` is not the same as `["user", 1]`.
+An index is an ordered sequence of key parts so that `[1, "user"]` is not the same as `["user", 1]`.

 When used in a primary index the first key part (aka key prefix) is usually a string constant identifying the model collection being persisted, `"user"` or `"address"` in the example.
 When used to add records to an index, the key parts are combined into a compound key.

-The first key part could be expanded into multiple parts.
+The initial key part of an index can be expanded into multiple parts.
 For instance, if we have a user with roles, we might have the second part representing a role such as:
 ```ts
 const userAdminKey = ["user", "admin", <userId>];
 const userCustomerKey = ["user", "customer", <userId>];
 const userGuestKey = ["user", "guest", <userId>];
 ```
-If there is a role field on the model, the previous keys could be reduced to (assuming each user has one role):
+If there is a role field on the model, the previous keys could be reduced to something like this (assuming each user has one role):
 ```ts
 const userRoleKey = ["user_by_role", <userRole>, <userId>];
 ```
 Indexes created with these keys are called secondary indexes.
-They need to be persisted in an atomic transaction with the primary index in order that the data is consistent between indexes ([see the secondary index discussion below](#secondary-indexes)).
+They need to be persisted in an atomic transaction with the primary index in order for the data to be is consistent between indexes ([see the secondary index discussion below](#secondary-indexes)).
 Secondary indexes should have a first part name describing their function.
 In this case, the key is used to lookup a user and the first part is `"user_by_role"`.

 ### [KV Values](https://deno.com/manual@v1.34.0/runtime/kv/key_space#values)

 In order for Deno KV values to be persisted, a value must be a structured, serializable JavaScript type compatible with [JavaScript's structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).

 Basically, it is anything that can be passed as the first argument of [`structuredClone()`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) except `SharedArrayBuffer`.
-The `SharedArrayBuffer` is an exception because is is a shared memory data structure that cannot be passed across KV isolates.
+The `SharedArrayBuffer` is an exception because is is a shared memory data structure that cannot be passed across KV remote isolates.

 See  [this discussion on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#things_that_dont_work_with_structured_clone) for more details on what does not conform to the structured clone algorithm.